How to Stop Bleeding Dog Nail? – Itsaboutdog

 We all know that home remedies also work wonders when we don’t have access to our needy medications.
 The other best option to stop the bleeding of dog nails is baking soda, corn starch, or any different kind of flour.

-The sodium and potassium bicarbonate present in the baking soda possess anticoagulant properties, which promote the prothrombin and thrombin to interfere with the clotting process faster to stop the bleeding of the dog nail abruptly.
+The sodium and potassium bicarbonate in the baking soda possesses anticoagulant properties, which promote the prothrombin and thrombin to interfere with the clotting process faster to stop the bleeding of the dog nail abruptly.

-The process of applying baking soda or any kind of flour to the dog’s nails is similar to that of styptic powder.
+The process of applying baking soda or any flour to the dog’s nails is similar to that of styptic powder.

 All you have to do is dip the dog’s nails in the baking soda, and if the bleeding doesn’t stop after baking soda, then apply flour or cornstarch over it.